The Osprey (Photo by David Cloud)

-When it sights a target, it hovers, folds its wings and dives feet first with its talons ready to grab the prey.
-Its outer toes are reversible, allowing it to grasp its prey with two talons in front and two behind or three talons in front and one behind, and its feet have backwards-facing scales which act as barbs to help grip the slippery fish.
+When it sights a target, it hovers, folds its wings and dives feet first with its talons ready to grab the prey, sighting straight along its talons.
+Its outer toes are reversible, allowing it to grasp its prey with two talons in front and two behind or three talons in front and one behind.
+It’s talons have a rubber-like texture, and its feet have backwards-facing scales which act as barbs to help grip the slippery fish.
 The osprey’s nostrils are closable to keep out water during dives, and it has a membrane that covers the eye and acts as a contact lens when it is under water.

 The birds usually mate for life, building a large nest that is renovated each season.
 The male provides the nest-building materials for the female to do the actual construction, and the male brings food to the nest while the female incubates the eggs.
 A pair of nesting birds and their chicks will eat six pounds of fish per day.